 I’d lose weight, sometimes a lot of it, only to find myself returning to eating foods that were unhealthy, addicting and dragged me further away from my goals of self-restraint.
 I’d tell myself I would have higher standards for men, and then give in to the first womanizing manipulator that came along.
 I’d tell myself that no one was perfect, and then punish myself for every last mistake I made.
 I’d tell myself that God loved me and died for me just as I am and that I am enough, and then forget about it by morning.

-But through years of Recovery and becoming a Certified Life Pattern Coach, I came to understand my Life Patterns, what they were, how they were created, and how they could be dismantled.
+But through years of Recovery and becoming a Life Patterns Coach, I came to understand my Life Patterns, what they were, how they were created, and how they could be dismantled.
 Only then was my life radically changed.
 I learned how to distinguish between the alternate realities I had created for myself and the truth of what had actually occurred.
 I determined not to skim over the most painful memories of my past in the hopes that they would eventually just fade away, but instead, with a supportive group, dove back into them and courageously faced what I had been desperately attempting to mentally escape all these years.
 I continue to pursue every issue I recognize, dealing with them one by one.

-Now, my relationships are not unhealthy – I’m no longer drawn romantically to broken men, or to friendships with broken women.
+Now, my relationships are not unhealthy – I’m no longer drawn romantically to broken men, or to codependent friendships with broken women.
 I can be honest with the people closest to me without fearing rejection and abandonment, and am even able to express my anger in an acceptable and righteous manner when I and my boundaries are not treated with respect.
 Angry people in authority no longer send me into a panic attack, and I am finally not afraid that making a mistake will literally end all life as I know it.

 Depression doesn’t have to keep you in bed all day, exhausted at the thought of having to deal with anything or anyone in the world.
 You don’t have to explode with anger when your buttons are pushed, ruining your relationships with the people you love the most.
 You don’t have to live a life cycle of procrastination followed by crisis management, making everyone around you miserable as you drag them into your panic induced fiasco.
 And you don’t have to fear that you will always, always be alone and unloved because there is just something innately, irreparably wrong with you that can never be fixed.
 There’s nothing wrong with you that can’t be fixed.

-I’ve walked women through the process of self-evaluation and seen them walk away in only one session free from a history of nightmares.
-I have worked with women through inexplicable panic attacks and guided them through their own thoughts and emotions, resulting in them uncovering their own conflicting beliefs that had kept them in a self-destructive cycle for a lifetime.
-I have helped women confront the awful truths of physical, emotional and sexual abuse at the hands of people who were supposed to protect them, not try to destroy them, and have seen them rise from the ashes to live a life filled with security and free from fear.
-I’ve walked women through the aftermath of discovering their spouse had cheated on them, and all of the emotional shrapnel that it brought up in them, and see them completely change directions and have their marriage not restored, but rebuilt on the foundation of God’s principles.
+I’ve walked Christians through the process of self-evaluation and seen them walk away in only one session free from a history of nightmares.
+I have worked with clients through inexplicable panic attacks and guided them through their own thoughts and emotions, resulting in them uncovering their own conflicting beliefs that had kept them in a self-destructive cycle for a lifetime.
+I have helped clients confront the awful truths of physical, emotional and sexual abuse at the hands of people who were supposed to protect them, not try to destroy them, and have seen them rise from the ashes to live a life filled with security and free from fear.
+I’ve walked clients through the aftermath of discovering their spouse had cheated on them, and all of the emotional shrapnel that it brought up in them, and see them completely change directions and have their marriage not restored, but rebuilt on the foundation of God’s principles.